Judiciary of Pakistan: Supreme Court of Pakistan

-The Supreme Court (KAS), established in 1956, is the apex court in Pakistan's judicial hierarchy, the final arbiter of legal and constitutional disputes.
+The Supreme Court, established in 1956, is the apex court in Pakistan's judicial hierarchy, the final arbiter of legal and constitutional disputes.
 The court consists of a Chief Justice and sixteen other judges.
 There is also provision for appointment of acting judges as well as ad hoc judges in the court.
 It has a permanent seat in Islamabad as well as branch registries in Lahore, Peshawar, Quetta and Karachi.

 It has a number of de jure powers which are outlined in the constitution, including appellate and constitutional jurisdiction, and suo moto power to try human rights matters.
 Through several periods of military rule and constitutional suspensions, the court has also established itself as a de facto check on military power.

 The Supreme Court Judges are supervised by the Supreme Judicial Council.

 After the appointment of Justice Qazi Faez Isa, there has come a significant change in the working of the apex court of the land.
 In an unprecedented act, the judicial proceedings are now televised in order to show the country how the superior court of the land works.
 Additionally, following the amendments by the Parliament, the suo moto powers of the Chief Justice have been curtailed as now in order for a suo moto case to be initiated, the 3 senior most judges must be in agreement that the matter is indeed of public importance and the court must act upon its powers and take up the case.